illinois-or-research-analytics/cm_pipeline/README.md

 - Copy the log file to `user-defined-output-dir/network_name-cm-pp-output-timestamp/` at the end of the pipeline.
 - Mechanism to sync the scripts used within cm_pipeline with the latest changes.
 - Add more log messages in the source code for different levels (Currently INFO, DEBUG, ERROR log messages are added).
+- Copy the log file to the output directory at the end of the workflow